HL7/fhir-pacio-adi/input/pagecontent/use_cases.md

 In Use Case 5, the process is started by a Content Verifier system that would like to confirm the current version of ADI is already stored, or not.
 The precondition for the process is the Content Verifier system has a version of ADI from an earlier time.

-* First, the content verifier performs a GET DocumentReference with known setID to content custodian.
-The content custodian returns the DocumentReference.
+* First, the Content Verifier system performs a GET DocumentReference with known setID to content custodian.
+The Content Custodian system returns the `DocumentReference`.
-* If the `DocumentReference` returned contains a `status` of `superseded` then the document has been replaced and the Content Verifier will perform a second query for a `DocumentReference` resource based on the `relatesto.code` referenced by the superseded `DocumentReference` resource.
+* If the `DocumentReference` returned contains a `status` of `superseded` then the document has been replaced and the Content Verifier system will perform a second query for a `DocumentReference` resource based on the `relatesto.code` referenced by the superseded `DocumentReference` resource.
-* The content verifier will read the wanted documents using a GET operation on the URL included in the “current” `DocumentReference` resource and decode the document content if necessary.
+* The Content Verifier system will read the wanted documents using a GET operation on the URL included in the “current” `DocumentReference` resource and decode the document content if necessary.

 {% include examplebutton_default.html example="use_case_5_sequence.md" b_title = "Click Here To See Use Case 5 Sequence Diagram" %}